- Created: Wednesday, 07 August 2019 5:00 PM

 Proposals received before September 30, 2019 can be considered for fall 2019.
 Late applications will be accepted and considered for 2020 exhibitions.
 Artists and curators are welcome to secure their own project funding through sponsors, grants, or other sources.
 Depending on the response to this new program, an independent jury of arts professionals may be engaged to support the selection process.

-Lead applicants (artists or curators) will be Artist members of Guelph Arts Council, but their collaborators need not be.
+Lead applicants (artists or curators) will be Artist members of Guelph Arts Council, who reside and/or practise in Guelph or Wellington County, but their collaborators need not be.
 Not a GAC member?
 Join here.